Centurions (TV series): Miniseries

+Main series

+Development

+Comic book artists Jack Kirby and Gil Kane contributed to the design and concepts of the show while Norio Shioyama did the character designs.
+Mitsuo Fukuda was also credited for his involvement in the show as an assistant director.

+Media

 Board Game

 A board game called Centurions: Jake Rockwell's Battle to Stop Dr. Terror Game was released by Parker Brothers in 1986.

+Video Games

+A video game called Centurions Power X Treme was published by AriolaSoft for Commodore 64, ZX Spectrum and Amstrad CPC in 1987.
+It was met with mixed reception by critics.

 Home media

+In 1986 Golden Books released two book & cassette stories entitled: Vacation on Terror Island & Terror for President.

 On December 6, 2011, Warner Home Video released The Centurions: The Original Miniseries on DVD in Region 1 via their Warner Archive Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and only in the US.
 On July 21, 2015, Warner Archive released The Centurions: Part One on DVD in Region 1 which contains the first thirty episodes of the regular series.
 On March 15, 2016, Warner Archive released The Centurions: Part Two on DVD, which contains the remaining thirty episodes of the series.